Return to the main gate

 Understanding The Rite

 But as with ANY ritual, it can be misused as well.
-And all practioners MUST understand the rights they hold within a group and within any ritual.
-Sexual harassment is a misuse, regardless of how it's invoked.
-Demanding sexual favors in return for something badly needed, or desired is misuse.
-Demanding a coupling for an initiation when the initiant is not comfortable with the union, is misuse.
-The causing of pain, terror and humiliation is the act of rape and is more than a misuse, it is a spiritual sin even within the pagan world.
-It is the desecration of the first grail, the womb of a woman.
+And all practitioners MUST understand the rights they hold within a group and within any ritual.
+Sexual harassment is a misuse of power, regardless of how it's invoked.
+Demanding sexual favors in return for something badly needed, or desired is abuse and criminal, both in a spiritual sense as well as a physical accountability.
+Demanding a coupling for an initiation when the initiant is not comfortable with the union, is intimidation and rape.
+The causing of pain, terror and humiliation is a criminal act and is more than a misuse of power, it is a spiritual sin even within the pagan world.
+It is the desecration of the first grail, the womb of a woman and a disrespect to the spiritual path of any religion.

 Sex and Magik

-Figurines such as the 'Venus of Willendor' are perfect examples of the early reverence for fertility of a woman and her ability to give new life.
-This miracle of life was seen just as that, a miracle given to a woman by a deity, or the Goddess.
-A woman who was extremely fertile was considered to be favored by the Gods/Goddess and elevated within her tribal structure.
+These early paintings, carvings and figurines such as the 'Venus of Willendor' are perfect examples of the early reverence for fertility of a woman and her ability to give new life.
+This miracle of life was seen just as that, a miracle given to a woman by a deity, typically a Goddess.
+A woman who was extremely fertile was considered to be favored by the God/Goddess and elevated within her tribal structure.
+Some cultures viewed such a woman as the embodiment of the tribal Goddess who granted favor over the tribe.
+If this great Mother was fertile and brought new life to the tribe, that favor was also granted to the growing, harvest and hunting seasons of the tribe as well.
+In ancient times, all these events were strongly linked and each affected the other.

-When early man realized it took two to create life, the pendulum slowly switched from focusing on the matriarch to the patriarch.
+When early humans realized it took two to create life, the pendulum slowly switched from focusing on the matriarch to the patriarch.
 As long as a woman could bear children, she still held great power within her tribe.
 When she grew older and less fertile, she often chose her successor.
-But her singular power shifted to be shared by with a deserving male of the tribe.
+But her singular power as 'Mother Goddess' shifted and was soon to be shared with a deserving male of the tribe.

-Where the fertility of a woman was seen as a blessing or as the Goddess living through the woman, the strength and ability of a man to provide for the tribe was seen as the God blessing him.
-This is the early concept of the Horned God seen throughout legend and myth.
+In these ancient times, the fertility of a woman was seen as a blessing or as the Goddess living through the woman.
+The strength and ability of a man to provide food and housing for the tribe was seen as the God blessing or working through the physical hunter.
+Some suggest this is the early concept of the Horned God seen throughout legend and myth.

 A Little History

 From the beginnings of recorded history, we know that in Mesopotamia and Chaldea, Prostitution was a sacred profession, unlike today.
-Sacred Prostitution was seen as holy and practioners were providing a service of the Goddess.
+Sacred Prostitution was seen as holy and practitioners were providing a service of the Goddess to the cultures of their society.
 A man would go to the temple and with an offering, he would request service of a Priestess within.
 His purpose was to gain favor of the Goddess for more children back at home with his wife, or an extra bit of fertility for his fields, or herds of sheep, cattle or camels.
 In lying with the Priestess he might feel blessed or honored, and go home full of confidence.
 He might dig extra irrigation ditches for his fields, or be more encouraged to lay with his wife.

 Through many passages of the Bible we can see evidence of Goddess worship.
 In Judges V, the Song of Deborah is a clear example.
 The story of Susanna and the elders is another example.
-If you can find an early version of the bible, you can see the ritualistic venue.
-Queen Esther is another 'goddess' symbol.
+If you can find an early version of the bible, you can see the ritualistic venues and importance of women such as Queen Esther who is another 'goddess' symbol.
 If read with a perspective of the Great Rite, it becomes clear that this queen was also a priestess of the Goddess.
 Through his reign, her husband the king had to prove his virility and therefore his right to lay with her.
+This is a very clear connection between the earliest Great Rite rituals and the bible.
 And don't forget the Songs of Solomon, which have been considered one of the most glorious love poems ever written.

 Other Biblical considerations revolve around the use of language of the time.
 The use of rock or stone, didn't refer to the stability of God in ones life, but rather phallic symbology of the God.
 From early historical times, even up to the middle ages, 'rocks' or 'stones' often referred to the male testicles, and of course, pillars to the penis.
 "Of the rock that begat thee thou are unmindful" Deuteronomy 32:18.
 "For who is God save the Lord?
 And who is a rock save our God" Samuel 2:32.
-"To shew that the Lord is upright: he is my rock."
-Psalm 62:2.
+In this case God's rock provided mankind with a son, the Lord Jesus.

 During the middle ages, oaths, promises and sworn statements were made 'with a hand laid upon the sacred stone'.
 When taking the oath of office and loyalty, the right hand of the official was placed beneath the testicles of the king.
 In parts of the Middle East, this is still practiced today.

 All this began to change after the fall of Rome and with the rise of Christianity.
 Sex began to be denied both as a source of magikal power and of pleasure between partners.
-Where as sex was seen as a gift from the gods, it was now a sin and to find pleasure was an influence of the Devil.
+Where as sex was seen as a gift from the gods, it was now becoming a sin and to find pleasure in the act of sexual copulation, was to accept the influence of the Devil.
 By this time, women were seen as the temptress who could drag a man down into the pits of hell and the only way to keep her from having that control, she must be subservient to her husband, brother, or even her son.
-Her sole value became her ability to bear children which quickly became a bargain point as a bribe or a prize of war.
+Her sole value became her ability to bear children which quickly became a bargaining point as a bride or as a prize of war.

-Items such as a Chastity belt became common place, but were deadly for the woman who wore them.
+Items such as a Chastity belt became common place, but were deadly for the women who wore them.
 After years of being forced in such contraptions, a woman would develop various diseases, including blood poisoning.
 During this time, a woman's life expectancy was no more than 30 years.
 Her entire value, power and favored desires were forgotten and tossed aside.
+She was property and her only value was the ability to provide a male heir to her husband and his family line.
+What a sad turn of events that diminished both the value of women and the sanctity of the physical pleasure and spiritual connection of the sexual union.

-To many the Great Rite is the Hieros Gamos, The Sacred Marriage or the Holy Matrimony, which is the union of the God Head (spirit).
+To many the Great Rite is the Hieros Gamos, The Sacred Marriage or the Holy Matrimony, which results in the creation of the God Head (spirit).
 It's the top of the spiritual trinity, whose base is the God and Goddess.
 This concept is nothing new and dates back to neolithic periods.
 Ancient kings required Hieros Gamos, which was a union with a priestess representing the Goddess, in order to rule.
+The King represented the God, the priestess the Goddess and through their Union his reign was both approved and blessed by the Divine Spirit.
+From this perspective it takes both the God and the Goddess to create the greater Divine Spirit and attain favor of that Spirit.

 At times it has been used as an Initiation into a coven (such as 3rd degree initiations in the Gardnerian and Alexandrian traditions).
 Representing the inner marriage of the soul and spirit, ego and self.
 It is the gateway to becoming a whole being.
 In these type of initiations, the Rite is performed between the initiant and the High Priest, or High Priestess.
 This is done either "In token", which is symbolically using ritual tools, such as an athame inserted into a chalice.
-Or "in true", as a sexual act.
+Or "in true", which is the physical sexual act.

 The Rite maybe performed in many methods or formats.
 There are several rituals performed with the Great Rite for varying purposes, here are just a few.